OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/00-API_Testing_Overview.md

 > URI = scheme "://" authority "/" path [ "?" query ] [ "#" fragment ]

-For REST the **scheme**, is typically `http` or `https` but generically indicates the protocol or method used to access the resource.
-Common schemes include http, https, ftp, mailto, file, etc.
+For REST the **scheme**, is typically `HTTP` or `HTTPS` but generically indicates the protocol or method used to access the resource.
+Other common schemes include ftp, mailto, file, etc.

 The **authority** ispecifies the domain name or IP address of the server where the resource resides, and may include a port number.
 It may also include userinfo as a subcomponent.